XDC-Community/docs/how-to/XRC20/Truffle/how-to.md

 # 💵 Writing our first XRC20 Token

-The entire source code for this simple XRC20 Token we are going through in this tutorial is available in the [XRC20 Contract Folder](./XRC20/contracts/MyToken.sol).
+The source code for the XRC20 Token used in this tutorial is available here: [XRC20 Contract Folder](./XRC20/contracts/MyToken.sol).
 But we will address all `Events`, `Methods` and `Constants` mentioned in the section [📰 About XRC20 Tokens](#-about-xrc20-tokens).

 Lets start by creating the `XRC20.sol` file: